ADP REPORT - US

 ADP Non-Farm Employment Change (US)

 The ADP non-farm employment change has been in a range between 220k and 240k on a monthly basis.
 Although, we have seen employment change fall below the normal range, coming at 160k-170k in April, June, August and then again in November, as last month's report showed.
 The employment change was expected to cool off to 195k in November, down from 225k in October, but it fell to 179k.
-In May, we saw a major decline in employment to just 27k which increased fears of economic stagnation in the US, but it has increased consistently in the following months and it was expected to come in at 150k for August, but it was stronger at 195k, so employment is back to normal, if we don't see another disappointing number this time.
+In May, we saw a major decline in employment to just 27k which increased fears of economic stagnation in the US, but it has increased consistently in the following months and it was expected to come in at 150k for August.
+However, it was stronger at 195k, while in September ADP employment came at 135k.
+That was revised lower as well, to 93k, so all revisions of the last three months have been down.
+Last month came at 125k, but let's see if that will be revised lower too.
 Please follow us for coverage of this event live by experienced market analysts.

 <% indicator.indicator_name %>